 When the ego (Asmita) holds us separate from everything beyond our real self, the entire burden of making that individual existence possible triggers a defense response leading to some negative tendencies: manipulative, judgmental , inability to trust, non belief in love .
 This tendency to hold one separated supported by the negative tendencies is the cause of all the suffering we experience.
 The moment we release the hold of ego on this individuality we merge, become open to the experience of universal existence.
 This experience is of merging, flowing into and with everything around you, the feeling of an individual stream merging with the ocean by losing its identity relieves us of the burden of carrying ourselves as individuals.
 This release is what induces the feeling expressed in different ways by my students after every Yoga class reaches its denouement.

 How can Yoga induce Love and Compassion in one self

 The Yoga techniques are so structured that every alignment directly influences a corresponding center of the brain responsible for a particular bodily or psychological function in one’s personality.
 Yoga asanas and pranayamas inherently train the brain to be in the present.
 This intensifies the feeling of experiencing certain emotions within oneself; love and compassion being among them.
 When the mind is focused, it becomes less scattered and is able to concentrate, and feel more of the immediate, basic experiences which intensifies them further.
+The mind can be trained to focus by practicing certain simple concentration enhancing techniques.
 Yoga balances the energy at the cluster of nerves ( chakra) at the heart region creating more space for the positive feelings like compassion and love to rise to the surface.

 The number of Yoga techniques which are given below definitely turns one’s personality towards being more compassionate and loving to self and the world around.